 Police Misconduct Attorneys Who Fight for You

 The police are a constant presence in our lives, mostly for our well-being, but not always.
-When local and state police or FBI, ATF, or other federal law enforcement personnel go beyond the scope of what is acceptable in performing their duties, however, the unfortunate victims need a champion to recover damages for the injuries they suffer as a result.
+When local and state police or FBI, ATF, or other federal law enforcement personnel go beyond the scope of what is acceptable in performing their duties, however, the unfortunate victims need a champion to recover damages for the serious injuries they suffer as a result.

-If you or a loved one has been harmed at the hands of a police officer or law enforcement official, please contact the Lamothe Law Firm today for a free consultation.
+If you or a loved one has been seriously harmed at the hands of a police officer or law enforcement official, please contact the Lamothe Law Firm today for a free consultation.